 The Post-Fire Community Phase (1.2) occurs when the plant community is burned either by wildfire or prescribed fire and may persist for as long as 30 years after burning.
-It is characterized by mid-statured, cool-season bunchgrasses and mid-statured, cool-season rhizomatous grasses.
-Mid-statured, cool-season bunchgrasses are dominant and typically comprise approximately 45 percent of the total production.
-Needle and thread is the most common bunchgrass, but other species that may occur on this site are plains muhly and bluebunch wheatgrass.
-Western wheatgrass is the predominant rhizomatous wheatgrass.
-Short-statured grasses such as prairie Junegrass and blue grama are not abundant in this phase but are generally present at low cover.
-Common forbs are spiny phlox or Hood's phlox (Phlox hoodii), and Indian breadroot, also known as scurfpea (Pediomelum spp).
-Shrub and subshrub cover is similar to Shrubland Community Phase (1.1) with the exception of Wyoming big sagebrush.
+It is characterized by mid-statured, cool-season rhizomatous grasses and mid-statured, cool-season bunchgrasses.
+Western wheatgrass is the predominant rhizomatous grass although thickspike wheatgrass and plains reedgrass may also be present.
+Mid-statured, cool-season bunchgrasse, but other species that may occur on this site are plains multiplate and thread is the most common bunchgrasses such as prairie Junegrass and blue grama are not abundant in this phase but are generally present at low cover.
+Common forbs are spiny phlox or Hood's phlox, and scarlet globemallow.
+Shrub and subshrub cover is similar to the Shrubland Community Phase (1.1) with the exception of Wyoming big sagebrush.
 Wyoming big sagebrush will be eliminated or nearly so immediately following fire.
 Recovery of Wyoming big sagebrush depends on many factors including climate, proximity to a seed source, and fire intensity.
 Typically, there is little or no regeneration for 5 to 10 years post-fire, then cover begins to increase gradually until an equilibrium level is reached (Watts and Wambolt, 1996).
 Generally recovery is prolonged, sometimes taking as long as 30 years (Wambolt et al., 2001).